Thoughts from Time to Time on Linux and Security

 They more recently asked me to develop a course on cloud security, and after I completed that, to write a weekly blog for them.
 In 2014, that started to shift to content about Linux and security in general.
 Here are links to the blog postings I have written.
 I have listed them here by month, with each month's essays in order (more or less, to keep some multi-part series together).

 I try to keep this page updated, but it can take them a surprisingly long time to do whatever SEO fiddling they want to do before posting these to their site.
-I wait until they have a full month's done before updating this page of links, so this list may be a few months behind at times.
+I wait until they have a full month's done before updating this page of links.
+In April 2017 they still hadn't published one I uploaded on schedule in early October 2016.
+This list may several months behind at times.

 Asimov Created Three Laws of Robotics, So How About Cyber Security?